 Sponsored by the Center for Multicultural and Community Affairs, VEPSUM offers four-week electives at the Mount Sinai Health Systemand its teaching affiliates in the Graduate Medical Education Consortium to a limited number of qualified fourth-year medical students who attend U.S.-accredited medical schools, and who are from groups underrepresented in medicine.
 For the purposes of this program, we define groups underrepresented in medicine as Black/African-American, Hispanic/Latino, Native American/Alaska Native, and Pacific Islander/Native Hawaiian.
 VEPSUM is designed to increase diversity in the house staff and the faculty of the Icahn School of Medicine at Mount Sinai and its affiliated institutions by helping talented minority medical students gain access to electives in our programs.
 The total number of accepted VEPSUM students is contingent upon available funding and placement capacity.

-The majority of the electives will take place throughout The Mount Sinai Health System, the teaching hospital of the Icahn School of Medicine, or within its two clinical teaching affiliates: 1) James J. Peters Veterans Affairs Medical Center (Bronx) and 2) Elmhurst Hospital Center.
+The majority of the electives will take place throughout the Mount Sinai Health System, the teaching hospital of the Icahn School of Medicine at Mount Sinai, or within its two clinical teaching affiliates: 1) James J. Peters Veterans Affairs Medical Center (Bronx) and 2) Elmhurst Hospital Center.